Customer Experience Predictions for 2024 and Beyond

 Have self-belief, have intellectual curiosity, willingness to learn; don’t take things personally, realise the strength of strong partnerships, and that there are different ways of leading that can have strong results.

-Mostly, don’t be so hard on yourself!
+Mostly, don’t be so yourself!
 Focus on your own determination to reach your goals, stand up for yourself and take whatever opportunity comes your way.
 It is also critical to have the ability to influence and impact decisions by understanding and playing to the strengths of the diversity of people you will work with.

 Lastly, what key lessons have you learnt over the years in working in deep tech and where do you hope to see the space heading?